a-scie/.github/profile/README.md

 they need.
 The `scie-jump` then extracts the required files if needed and executes the required commands.

-You likely want to get started with `science`, the high-level tool for building scies:
+You likely want to get started with `science`, the high-level tool for building scies that is itself a scie built using `science`:
 * Documentation: https://science.scie.app/
 * Code: https://github.com/a-scie/lift

-You can use the `scie-jump` directly to build scies, but it's more low-level than science:
+You can use the `scie-jump` directly to build scies, but it's more low-level than `science`.
+The core environment variables and placeholders that power scie commands are all defined and implemented by the `scie-jump` though; so its good to become familiar with these in its packaging docs:
 * Documentation: https://github.com/a-scie/jump/blob/main/docs/packaging.md
 * Code: https://github.com/a-scie/jump